lgbestel/lgbestel/README.md

 My name is Luiz Guilherme Bestel and I am happy to see you here!

-I'm a Front-End developer with a Bachelor's Degree in Business, currently learning about Back-End development at Trybe.
+I'm a Front-End developer with a Bachelor's Degree in Business (Federal University of Paraná - UFPR), currently learning about Back-End development at Trybe.

 ### Technologies and Tools